Last Updated on

-In the workplace, a reaction which shows lack of resilience can really become an issue when it prevents you from developing your skills and interacting effectively with others.
-For example, a fear of public speaking may lead you to remain silent even when you know you have something to contribute in a discussion.
-Another example is if you become defensive when receiving negative feedback, loosing the opportunity to learn and grow as a person.
+In the workplace, a lack of resilience can become an issue when it prevents you from developing your skills and interacting effectively with others.
+For example, a fear of public speaking may lead you to remain silent even when you know you have something to contribute to a discussion.
+Another example is if you become defensive when receiving negative feedback, losing the opportunity to learn and develop your skills.

-In short, a lack of resilience can have an immediate impact on motivation, cognitive functioning and emotional well being.
-In the worst case scenario, it leads to helplessness and feeling you are a victim of circumstance.
+In short, a lack of resilience can have an immediate impact on motivation, cognitive functioning, and emotional well-being.
+In cases of a serious lack of resilience, it leads to helplessness and seeing oneself as a victim of circumstance.

-Conversely, we all know people who immediately pick themselves up and dust themselves off regardless of what stressors and tragedies life throws at them.
-In general, resilience is defined as the ability to bounce back from adversity and resilient people have this ability by assessing and exploring the variety of options before taking action making it unlikely they repeat unhelpful past experiences.
+Conversely, we all know people who immediately pick themselves up and dust themselves off after a setback, regardless of what stressors and tragedies life throws at them.
+In general, resilience is defined as the ability to bounce back from adversity, and resilient people practice resilience by assessing and exploring all of their options before taking action.
+These tendencies make it unlikely that they repeat unhelpful past experiences.

-For us to flourish and thrive at work (and at home for that matter) we need to ensure we recognize those emotions as they arise, assess whether they are appropriate, take responsibility for our lack of resilience if that is the case and apply the tools to reframe our experiences, thus learning to act appropriately.
+For us to flourish and thrive at work (and at home, for that matter) we need to ensure we recognize those emotions as they arise, assess whether they are appropriate, take responsibility for our lack of resilience, if that is the case, and apply the tools to reframe our experiences.

 For organizations, it is extremely important to understand the indicators of a lack of resilience and teach leaders and employees how to respond to difficult situations in order to increase their resilience.

-Here are just four of the many reasons why organizations should understand the contributors of resilience and start introducing programs which build resilience:
+Four of the most important reasons why organizations should understand the contributors of resilience and start introducing programs which build resilience are:

-While organizations can work to address workload issues in parallel, resilience skills directly benefit employees’ psychological well being by helping them reframe their perception of stress.
+While organizations can work to address workload issues in parallel, resilience skills directly benefit employees’ psychological well-being by helping them reframe their perception of stress.
 Healthy and happy employees are productive employees, making employee well-being an important consideration for every organization.

-- Career development – employees looking to grow and develop their skills will benefit from learning to cope with adverse work situations, such as negative feedback.
-Managers who understand the dynamics of resilience can coach their employees much more effectively as research has shown that people, women in particular, who tend to attribute their failures to personal shortcomings would greatly benefit from learning resilience skills or are at risk of diminishing self-confidence, a problem which can be addressed through the development of resilience skills.
+Employees looking to grow and develop their skills will benefit from learning to cope with adverse work situations, such as negative feedback.
+Managers who understand the dynamics of resilience can coach their employees much more effectively.
+Research has shown that people (and women in particular) who tend to attribute their failures to personal shortcomings are at risk of diminishing self-confidence, a problem which can be addressed through the development of resilience skills.

-- Innovation & learning curve – most companies these days need to innovate on an ongoing basis to survive in this business climate.
-This means that employees constantly need to upgrade their skills.
-Whilst learning most people experience the so-called learning curve – essentially experiencing a dip in skill and motivation as they learn to apply a new skill.
-This can be frustrating, and possibly lead to stagnation if the new skills are not applied successfully.
-Managers who recognize that their employees are displaying signs of “non-resilience” during this learning curve (rather than interpreting the same behavior as non-cooperation, for example) can jump right in and begin providing the appropriate support thus ensuring effective learning and thus successful innovation.
+Most companies need to innovate on an ongoing basis to survive in this business climate.
+This means that employees need to work constantly on maintaining and upgrading their capabilities.
+This can be hampered by the so-called learning curve – essentially the experience of a dip in skill and motivation as individuals learn to apply a new skill.
+This can be frustrating and possibly lead to stagnation if the new skills are not applied successfully.
+Managers who recognize that their employees are displaying signs of “non-resilience” during this learning curve (rather than interpreting the same behavior as non-cooperation, for example) can jump right in and begin providing the appropriate support, thus ensuring effective learning and laying the groundwork for successful innovation.

-- Teamwork – a lack of resilience often becomes apparent in our interpersonal situations.
-By understanding typical behaviors linked to “non-resilience” leaders can encourage employees to examine their thinking patterns and change their interpretation of the situation, thereby reducing negative feelings between team members and improving team dynamics.
+A lack of resilience often becomes apparent in our interpersonal situations.
+By understanding typical behaviors linked to a lack of resilience, leaders can encourage employees to examine their thinking patterns and change their interpretation of the situation, thereby reducing negative feelings between team members and improving team dynamics.